Need Beginners Luck to start and grow a woodworking home business to success?

 I’ve developed a mutual trust with them.
 They go out of their way to help me with technical advice, tools, wood, knobs, stains, etc., the whole shebang!

 Their help with my questions over the years has been worth hundreds, maybe even a couple/three thousand dollars.
-Besides, they have reasonable prices on the finest products available.
+My hardware store carrys the finest products available.

-I know your woodworking home business can produce outstanding crafted treasures.
+I know your woodworking home business can produce over time, outstanding crafted treasures.

 So how do you price them?

 Add up your time and materials cost.
 Price your time at $20 hr.
-Don't forget to add overhead costs like gas and electric and depreciation of tools.
-After all, this is a woodworking home business.
+Don't forget to add overhead costs like car expenses per mile (53 cents) electric, depreciation of tools, etc. After all, this is a woodworking home business.

 Well, I nearly always thought my prices were too high.
 I was scared my gems would not sell.